 - Video-taped for archive and broadcast by SPNN - St. Paul Neighborhood Network.

-On Sunday, June 26, 2011, with heavy lifting support from some amazing volunteers, the Dads Make a Difference office was relocated to downtown Stillwater, MN.
-The relocation became necessary due to an expired lease and the need to save some money in the budget.
+On Saturday, July 20, 2013, with heavy lifting support from some amazing volunteers, the Dads Make a Difference office was relocated to another location in Stillwater, MN.
 DMAD will continue to provide the same programming, consultation, and support services statewide from this new location.
-Email address remains the same, however, both our mailing address and phone have changed.
-You can now reach Jan Hayne, DMAD Executive Director at 651-338-8386.
-Our new mailing address is PO Box 231, Stillwater, MN 55082.
-The new office is located at 201 N Second Street, at the corner of Second and Commercial Streets.
-A shout-out to Joe Halligan for donating boxes for the DMAD move from his business, Rent Joe Boxes, www.rentjoeboxes.com.
+Email and mailing address (PO Box 231, Stillwater, MN 55082) remain the same, phone is 651-338-8386.
+The new office is located at 1902 Greeley Street, Suite 10.
+A shout-out to Joe Halligan for donating boxes again for the DMAD move from his business, Rent Joe Boxes, www.rentjoeboxes.com.

 DMAD GLOW BALL GOLF EVENT HELD IN SEPT 2011

 Dads Make a Difference held its 2nd Annual Glow Ball Golf Fundraising Event on Saturday, September 17, 2011 at Parkview Golf Course in Eagan, MN.
 It was a golf event with a fun twist!
 The event included dinner, silent auction, program, and golf started at sunset.
 Golfers participated in a team of 3 to 5 people, with a shotgun start, scramble format, and the magic "glow balls."
 A good time was had by all.
 Dinner was catered by Famous Dave's.
 Our GLOW BALL GOLF SPONSORS included: